-Balance is still important and if nothing else I hope you grab from this article that the problem with your fat consumption probably has more to do with an unbalanced intake, than anything else.
+Balance is still important.
+If nothing else, I hope your take-away from this article is: The problem with your fat consumption probably has more to do with an unbalanced intake, than anything else.

 That being said, we do know is that Olive oil lowers LDL cholesterol and has associated benefit with some or more of the following:

 - Lowers LDL (Low-Density Lipoprotein – the bad kind of cholesterol…)